 If you’re planning to buy property then this is even more important.
 Below I’ve put a few locations that might be of interest and several links for each that will give you some useful reading.

 The city most people first see when they arrive in Thailand is Bangkok.
 It’s also where I’ve chosen to live.
 There are a couple of reasons why I’m here.
 First, this is the area where you can find the best paying jobs.
 I’d love to work in a different area but would find it hard to find somewhere paying what I now make.
 Second, Bangkok has good facilities such as restaurants, malls, and leisure opportunities.

 The final reason is because it’s the hub of Thailand–you can travel to anywhere via bus, train, or plane.
 There are a few downsides to being in the capital.
 It lacks that certain something that I’ve felt in other major cities such as London, Tokyo, or Berlin.
 People also talk about the traffic here and that is undeniable.

-The spiritual home for digital nomads and long-term travelers, Chiang Mai has long been a popular choice for foreigners in Thailand.
+The spiritual home for digital nomads, long-term travelers and retirees, Chiang Mai has long been a popular choice for foreigners in Thailand.
 I’ve visited Chiang Mai a couple of times and have a few friends living there and they have told me the good and bad sides to the city.
 But there’s much to do: temples, sports facilities, and amazing restaurants will all be on your doorstep.
 It’s starting to feel touristy and traffic jams are now common though.

 Naughty nightlife and a hub of expats makes Pattaya a popular destination for people arriving in Thailand.
 PattayaUnlimited has a good link to local blogs.
 They showcase everything Pattaya has to offer.